ENHANCING SCENTS

 Backs to the Wind

 I don't know if this checks out in animal behaviour, but it's a nice idea.
 Both sounds and smells travel with the wind.
-So it makes sense to sit or stand with your back to the wind, lookout in front, and listen and smell behind you.
+So it makes sense to sit or stand with your back to the wind, then you can look-out in front, and listen and smell behind you.

 Nostril Yoga